LukasMurdock/LukasMurdock.github.io/_posts/2020-09-21-managing-a-remote-team.md

 29. **The right communication in the wrong place might as well not exist at all.** When someone relies on search to find something it’s often because it wasn’t where they expected something to be.
 30. **Good communication is about saying the right thing at the right time in the right way with the fewest side effects.**

+Switch "How's everything going?" with "What's one thing that could be better?".
+This is the difference between being open to feedback and seeking feedback.

 Related:
 - [Basecamp: Group Chat Problems](https://basecamp.com/guides/group-chat-problems)
 - [Active?
 Away?
 How about neither](https://world.hey.com/jason/active-away-how-about-neither-ed70fd69)